1712n/wall-e/src/prompt/markdown/generate_worker.md

 **Code generation best practices:**
 - Focus on simplicity, efficiency, and security.
+- Use TypeScript's type inference by default.
-- When handling complex data structures, such as JSON, in TypeScript, always use type annotations to ensure type safety and data integrity.
+- Add explicit type annotations only when TypeScript cannot infer them correctly or for complex data structures to ensure type safety and data integrity.

 **Critical:** put the completed code inside <completed_code> tags.
 Don't add any code backticks to your output.